 • Hotel ???, we don’t know yet the construction name of the sixth hotel

-Several bridges, roads and short causeways are currently under construction (or reconstruction) to connect the island of Cayo Coco to Cayo Cruz, so the latter could be served by the Jardines del Rey Airport located on Cayo Coco.
-A cement factory and service buildings have been built on Cayo Romano (the neighbor island), and freshwater pipes are being installed to supply Cayo Cruz from the village of Brasil.
+Several roads and short causeways were recently built to connect the island of Cayo Coco with Cayo Cruz, so the latter could be served by the Jardines del Rey Airport located on Cayo Coco.
+Cement factories and service buildings have been built on Cayo Romano (the neighbor island), and freshwater pipes are being installed to supply Cayo Cruz from the main island of Cuba (near the village of Brasil).

 Lily & Normand